 85-90% of women experience significant improvement.
 Follow-up studies suggest about 80% of women who have successful surgery are still happy with their results more than 10 years after surgery.

-Most complications are minor, and major complications are very rare (1/100).
+Most complications are minor, and major complications are very rare.

 Some women go home with a catheter, but most women void normally within a week.

-The surgery can be done under general or local anesthesia and sedation with only one small ½ inch incision in the vagina.
+The surgery can be done under general or local anesthesia with sedation.
+Only one small ½ inch incision is made in the vagina.

-You go home within a few hours and most women go back to work within two weeks with minimal restrictions.
+Most women go back to work in two weeks with minimal restrictions.